Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 Test code:

-Test name: Ultrasensitive qualitative detection of St. Louis Encephalitis virus by reverse transcription real time polymerase chain reaction
+S0057 - Ultrasensitive qualitative detection of St. Louis encephalitis virus by reverse transcription coupled real time polymerase chain reaction.

-West Nile (WN) and St. Louis encephalitis (SLE) viruses are both arthropod-borne viruses within the Japanese encephalitis virus serocomplex (Murphy et al., 1995).
+West Nile virus (WNV) and St. Louis encephalitis (SLE) virus are both arthropod-borne viruses within the Japanese encephalitis virus serocomplex (Murphy et al., 1995).
 They belong to the family Flaviviridae, genus Flavivirus.
 This group of viruses possesses a single positive strand of RNA genome of approximately 11 kb.
 Like West Nile virus and Japanese encephalitis virus, SLE is transmitted primarily through Culex species mosquitoes and birds.
 Humans, primates and other mammals are thought to be incidental hosts (Monath and Heinz, 1996).

 Unlike WN, endemic SLE virus transmission in nature is silent, with no reports of avian mortality.
 Nevertheless, significant endemic spread of SLE in United States and in several South American countries has been reported.
 Over the past 70 years, SLE virus has been responsible for numerous epidemics throughout the United States; the largest occurred in 1975, with approximately 2,000 cases reported (Monath and Heinz, 1996).